-Materials Quizzes (MQs): Students will have the opportunity to take three material quizzes through Carmen.
-The quizzes will each be open for one week and they are not timed.
-Each quiz is worth 15% of the final grade for a total of 45% of the final course grade.
-The quizzes are all non-cumulative.
-The quizzes will rigorously test your knowledge about the course topics.
-I have designed the quizzes to be challenging for two reasons.
+Exams: Students will have the opportunity to take two exams through Carmen.
+The exams will each be open for one week and they are not timed.
+Each exam is worth 20% of the final grade for a total of 40% of the final course grade.
+The exams are all noncumulative.
+The exams will rigorously test your knowledge about the course topics.
+I have designed the exams to be challenging for two reasons.
 First, their rigor will motivate you to keep up with the material each week and to study the material as you would in an in-person course.
-Second, all quizzes are open book and open notes.
-The quiz material will come from the lectures and the assigned readings/materials.
-The quiz questions are applied rather than definition-based.
-Quizzes may contain multiple-choice, true-false, and matching questions.
-Each quiz will contain approximately 25 questions.
-Students must be knowledgeable of the course material to perform well on the quizzes.
-Students will only have one attempt to complete each of the materials quizzes.
-I do not allow group work on the quizzes and doing so constitutes academic misconduct.
-Please prepare well and do not wait until the last minute to start a quiz, as technological issues can occur (see technology policy below for more details).
-If students have questions about the quizzes generally, they should use the General Quiz Discussion Board available in Carmen.
+Second, all exams are open book and open notes.
+The exam material will come from the lectures and the assigned readings/materials.
+The exam questions are applied rather than definition-based.
+Exams may contain multiplechoice, true-false, and matching questions.
+Each exam will contain approximately 25 questions.
+Students must be knowledgeable of the course material to perform well on the exams.
+Students will only have one attempt to complete each of the materials exams.
+I do not allow group work on the exam and doing so constitutes academic misconduct.
+Please prepare well and do not wait until the last minute to start an exam, as technological issues can occur (see technology policy below for more details).
+If students have questions about the guizzes generally, they should use the General Quiz Discussion Board available in Carmen.

 Syllabus Quiz: Students will take one quiz this semester that will cover the syllabus.
 Since we will not meet face to face at the start of the semester, this quiz will help motivate students to understand the policies and expectations in the course from the start of the semester.
-The other purpose of the quiz is to familiarize students with using the Carmen quiz system because this is how students will take the

-Materials Quizzes in this course.
-Students may take this quiz as many times as they would like and the highest grade earned will be recorded.
-The quiz will constitute 2% of the final course grade.
+The other purpose of the quiz is to familiarize students with using the Carmen quiz system because this is how students will take the exams in this course.
+Students can only take this quiz as many times as they would like and the highest grade earned will be recorded.
+The quiz will constitute 10% of the final course grade.